 No union is more profound than marriage, for it embodies the highest ideals of love, fidelity, devotion, sacrifice, and family.
 As some of the petitioners in this case demonstrate, marriage embodies a love that may endure even past death . . . .
 Their plea is that they do respect it, respect it so deeply that they seek to find its fulfillment for themselves.
 Their hope is not to be condemned to lives in loneliness, excluded from one of civilization's oldest institutions.
 They ask for equal dignity in the eyes of the law.
 The Constitution grants that right.

-In addition, the Court ruled that all states must recognize same-sex marriages validly performed in other jurisdictions.
-On this point, the Court stated, "[s]ince same-sex couples may now exercise the fundamental right to marry in all States, there is no lawful basis for a State to refuse to recognize a lawful same-sex marriage performed in another state."
+The Court also found that all states must recognize same-sex marriages validly performed in other states.
+On this point, the Court said, "Since same-sex couples may now exercise the fundamental right to marry in all States, there is no lawful basis for a State to refuse to recognize a lawful same-sex marriage performed in another state."

 State laws that govern family and divorce matters, such as custody rights and responsibilities, property division, and spousal support will now apply equally to opposite-sex and same-sex married couples.